Is Your New Oven Safe? Food Safety Guide for Modern Appliances

 Importance of Food Safety

-• Temperature Control: Always preheat the oven to ensure even cooking.
+• Temperature Control: Always preheat your oven to make sure your food cooks evenly.

-• Proper Food Storage: Keep raw and cooked foods separate to mitigate the risk of foodborne illnesses.
+• Proper Food Storage: Keep raw and cooked foods separate to lower your chances of foodborne illnesses.

-• Regular Cleaning: Clean the oven regularly to prevent buildup of residues, which can affect the taste and safety of your food.
+• Regular Cleaning: Clean your oven often to stop residue buildup which can change the taste and safety of your meals.

 Understanding the New Oven